 Place the lemon juice and finely diced red onion into a large bowl.
 Add a pinch of salt and mix together.
-Leaving the onion in the lemon juice will remove the acrid taste!
+Also leaving the onion in the lemon juice will remove the acrid taste!

-Once the water in the pan is boiling add salt and then the Orzo.
-Cook according to the packet instructions – taking care not to overcook or the Orzo will simply clump together!!
+As soon as the water in the pan is boiling add salt and then the Orzo.
+Cook according to the packet instructions, taking care not to overcook or the Orzo will simply clump together!

-Whilst the Orzo is cooking gently heat the Olive Oil and garlic together, for approx 2 minutes on a medium heat so the garlic infuses the oil and is lightly cooked.
+While the Orzo is cooking gently heat the Olive Oil and garlic together, for approximately 2 minutes on a medium heat.
+This allows the garlic to infuse the oil.
+And also the garlic is lightly cooked.
 Pour the garlicky oil over the onions and lemon juice.